-GUARANTEE OF DELIVERY

-(NOT TO BE USED FOR RIGHTS CERTIFICATE
+GUARANTEE OF DELIVERY (NOT TO BE USED FOR RIGHTS CERTIFICATE SIGNATURE GUARANTEE)

-SIGNATURE GUARANTEE)

-The undersigned, a member firm of a registered national securities exchange or of the National Association of Securities Dealers, Inc. or a

-commercial bank or trust company having an office or correspondent in the United States, guarantees that the undersigned will deliver to the Subscript and Information Agent the certificates representing the Rights being exerciple hereby, with any required signature guarantees and any other required documents, all within two business days after the date hereof.
+The undersigned, a member firm of a registered national securities exchange or of the National Association of Securities Dealers, Inc. or a commercial bank or trust company having an office or correspondent in the United States, guarantees that the undersigned will deliver to the Subscription and Information Agent the certificates representing the Rights being exercised hereby, with any required signature guarantees and any other required documents, all within two business days after the date hereof.

-Dated:, 1997

-Addross (Nome of Firm)

-·

-Address (Name of Firm)
+Dated:, 1997 Address (Name of Firm)

 (Area Code and Telephone Number) (Area Code and Telephone Number)

 The institution which completes this form must communicate the guarantee to the Subscription and Information Agent and must deliver the Rights Certificate(s) to the Subscription and Information Agent within the time period shown herein.
-Failure to do so could result in a financial loss to such institution institution.
+Failure to do so could result in a financial loss to such institution.